Information About GRE

 - The ETS is the body that created this exam and it has been administering it since then.

-- If you have looked for information about GRE, you will discover that it has been revised on August, 2011.
+- If you have looked for information about the test, you will discover that it has been revised on August, 2011.

 - It takes around three hours and forty-five minutes to finish this exam and there are short breaks in-between.

-- GRE has six sections, two Quantitative Reasoning sections, two Verbal Reasoning sections, an Analytical Writing section and one unscored section.
+- It has six sections, two Quantitative Reasoning sections, two Verbal Reasoning sections, an Analytical Writing section and one unscored section.

 Sections in the GRE

-To learn more about GRE, you need to find out about the sections that are found in this test.
+To learn more about the test, you need to find out about the sections that are found in this test.
 These are: